iron-fish/website/docs/onboarding/rpc/worker.md

 ---

-import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay'
+import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay' import GithubCodeLink from '../../../src/theme/components/Terminal/rpc/GithubCodeLink'

-## worker/getStatus
+## <GithubCodeLink link="workers/getStatus" /> worker/getStatus

-Displays info on long-running jobs queued with the node's workers (similar to a threadpool).
+Gets (and optionally streams) the status of the long-running jobs queued by the node's workers.
+The workers operate similar to a threadpool.

 #### Request